Creating an Ideal Environment for Banjo Catfish: Size and Tank Setup

 Habitat in the wild

-The “banjo catfish” is a common name for the genus Bunocephalus, which is a group of small catfish species native to South America.
-They are native to various river systems within the Amazon basin, including the Amazon River itself, as well as its tributaries in Bolivia, Uruguay, Brazil and Peru.
+The term “banjo catfish” refers to the genus Bunocephalus, a group of small catfish species native to South America.
+These intriguing fish inhabit various river systems within the Amazon Basin, including the Amazon River and its tributaries in Bolivia, Uruguay, Brazil, and Peru.

 Description